harryscholes/SimpleDataStructures.jl/README.md

 Code that is essential for the data structures to work is included; everything else is left out.

-All data structures are implemented in Julia.
-These implementations show off the flexibility and extensibility of Julia's type system: the new types *just work*.
-Examples of the APIs are provided.
+- All data structures are implemented in Julia in `./src/`
+- Implementations show off the flexibility and extensibility of Julia's type system: the new types *just work*
+- Complexities are provided:
+    - Space complexities for data structures
+    - Time complexities for methods
+- Examples of the APIs are provided in `./examples/`

 Data structures implemented:
 - `SimpleVector`